To screen for and diagnose a chlamydia infection

-Pregnant women who are infected may experience heavy bleeding before delivery and premature rupture of the membranes and/or have babies with low birth weights.
-Infected mothers can pass the infection to their baby during childbirth.
-These babies are at risk of developing complications such as pneumonia or conjunctivitis, an inflammation that, left untreated, can threaten eyesight.
+If you are infected while pregnant, you may experience premature labor, premature rupture of the membranes and your baby may be born with a low birth weight.
+You can pass the infection to your baby during childbirth.
+Infected babies are at risk of developing complications such as pneumonia or conjunctivitis, an inflammation that, left untreated, can threaten eyesight.

-Rarely, men who are not treated may become infertile.
+Rarely, men who are not treated may experience infertility.

 When is it ordered?

 Because many infected people do not have any noticeable symptoms, a number of health organizations recommend regular chlamydia screening for certain people: